 The Huntington dinners always started with an (1.)
 Oyster course (oysters on the ½ shell served with mignonette sauce) (2.) a Soup course, (often offering 2 soups: a bouillon soup and/or a cream soup), (4.)
 Fish course seafood cocktail or appetizer “amuse bouche” (2-3 kinds of fancy canapes on a fancy silver serving tray – Arabella was partial to Roquefort Canapes called “Roquefort Puffs” or Caviar Canapes, (5.)
 Entrée (chicken or game) with vegetables & rice or potatoes, (6.)
 Salad Course (very French- salad served after-dinner), Cheese Course of French Cheeses with Water Crackers, Exotic Fruits & Nuts of San Marino Ranch, (7.)
 Dessert Course of Fancy Cakes, Fancy Ice Creams &, Petit Fours.
 Then After-Dinner Entertainment with French BonBons & Coffee served in the Large Drawing Room.
 Document: the photography of the “Royal Dinner” has 3 wine glass & 1 champagne glass on the table at each cover.

 After-dinner Huntington “Entertainments” : The Huntington Dinner guests left the dining room table.
-After dinner the Gentlemen went first to have “cigars & brandy” outside in the San Marino Ranch Bowling Alley/ Billiards room (Mrs. Huntington didn’t like the smell of cigar smoke); the women would have walked to the Large Drawing Room.
+After dinner the Gentlemen went first to have “cigars & brandy” outside- most likely in the San Marino Ranch Bowling Alley/ Billiards room (Mrs. Huntington didn’t like the smell of cigar smoke); the women would have walked to the Large Drawing Room.

-The Huntingtons “live” entertainment might be a trio of musicians, a harpist, a violinist,or an opera singer.
-Their daughter-in-law, Leslie Huntington or Carrie Huntington Holliday might play the piano, or a reading or poetry from one of H.E.
+The Huntingtons “live” entertainment might be a trio of musicians, a harpist, a violinist, or an opera singer.
+Their daughter-in-law, Leslie Huntington orsister in law – Carrie Huntington Holliday might have played the piano, or maybe a reading or poetry from one of H.E.
 Huntington newly acquired books.
-Documents: Huntington menus, grocery lists for mansions, Burke Journals, SF Invitation of Nob hill mansion.
+Documents: Huntington menus, grocery lists for mansions, Burke Journals, SF Invitation of Nob Hill Mansion.